Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures

 \textbf{Physics}

 Physics data naturally has many symmetries and often takes the form of relations between unordered sets, an ideal setting for topological and equivariant methods.
 Dynamics between particles or nodes in a mesh can be effectively computed using learned graph message passing for various types of physics data \citep{sanchezgonzalez2020learning, pfaff2021learning}.
-Equivariant transformer and graph neural network architectures have been successfully applied to data analysis for the Large Hadron Collider and other simulations such as gravity for the n-body problem \citep{fuchs2020se3, brandstetter2022geometric}.
+Equivariant transformer {(Fig. \ref{fig:alg_transformers}, row 1)} and graph neural network architectures {(Fig. \ref{fig:topo_deep_learning}, row 4)} have been successfully applied to data analysis for the Large Hadron Collider and other simulations such as gravity for the n-body problem \citep{fuchs2020se3, brandstetter2022geometric}.
 Topological methods are well suited to process the hundreds of petabytes of highly relational data produced by experiments from the Large Hadron Collider and have demonstrated their utility for the next stage of fundamental discoveries in particle physics \citep{dezoort2023graph}.
-Recent work \citep{brehmer2023geometric} proposes an architecture for embedding geometric data into a Geometric Algebra representation to be processed by an equivariant Transformer network, and demonstrates its efficacy on mesh interaction estimation and n-body simulation.
+Recent work \citep{brehmer2023geometric} proposes an equivariant transformer architecture processing embedded geometric representations, and demonstrates its efficacy on mesh interaction estimation and n-body simulations.
 Astrophysics data is also well suited for application of equivariant networks.
 Some examples include the classification of radio galaxies using group-equivariant CNNs \citep{Scaife_2021}, optimal cosmological analysis using equivariant normalizing flows \citep{dai2022translation}, and cosmic microwave background radiation analysis using spherical equivariant CNNs \citep{mcewen2022scattering}.